• Skip to main content

 This is a basic recipe for pickling red cabbage (or another type of cabbage) and you can always customize it to your liking.
 So, here are some fun ideas.

 More seasonings: Mustard seeds, coriander seeds, black peppercorns, red pepper flakes would work fine.
-You can even add dried herbs like bay leaf and dill.
+Add dried herbs like bay leaf and dill.
+Alternatively, learn how to make pickling spice and use it.

 More vegetables: Shredded carrots, red onions or cauliflower florets would be good additions to the shredded cabbage mixture.